 Eligibility and Conflicts of Interest

-Current students, faculty, or staff of the University of Iowa are not eligible to enter the contest.
+Current students, faculty, and staff of the University of Iowa are not eligible to enter the contest.
 University of Iowa students must wait at least three years after graduation to submit to the Iowa Review Awards.

 Work is ineligible to win our contest if it is slated for publication before December 2018, whether in another magazine or as part of a book, or if it has been named winner or runner-up in any other contest.
 Please withdraw work from our contest immediately if these conditions apply.

 Judges are instructed not to award the prize to entrants with whom they have had a personal or professional relationship.
 Despite reading the entries with author names removed, judges may sometimes be able to guess the identity of the entrant.
 Even if they can't tell during the judging process, they have the right to change their decision if it turns out that the entrant is someone with whom there is any appearance of conflict of interest.
 Therefore, we advise entrants not to enter the contest if the judge is someone they know personally or have worked with professionally.